 Located on the eastern coast of Cyprus, Protaras is a picturesque resort that looks out to the shimmering Mediterranean Sea.
-Blessed with 340 days of gleaming sunshine a year, you will quickly learn why many choose this area for their Cyprus escape.
+Blessed with 340 days of gleaming sunshine a year, you will quickly learn why many choose this area for their Cyprus escape all year round.
 With a landscape of hidden coves, turquoise waters and sun-kissed stretches of sand, it’s no wonder Protaras holidays are so popular.
 Whether you dream of stretching out on the beach with the sand between your toes, or tearing through the crystalline water on a jet ski, Protaras has it all.
 For a fantastic holiday any time of the year, Protaras is a perfect 2017 or 2018 holiday choice.

 Known as the ‘land of the windmills’, this purpose-resort also offers you a multitude of charming churches, exhilarating live shows and luscious nature trails to explore.
 Along the Famagusta coast, Protaras has an abundance of luxurious hotels and spa resorts, as well as quieter hotels next to peaceful Kalamies Beach.
 These wonderful resorts are in a prime position with many local shops, spas and restaurants within walking distance.

 For those wanting a bit for action during their holiday to Protaras, try exploring the local coastline, which boasts interesting caves and rock formations.
 A trip to the glittering cove of Cape Greco is in a protected national park and is a great place for walks and picnic.
 Situated on the most south eastern point of the island, the cove makes a day out.

 Anastasia Beach Hotel